LeNinjaHD/PHP-Template/README.md

 # PHP-Template
-A Template, for creating PHP Applications
+A Template for creating PHP Applications